hipay/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

 ### IFrame

-You can activate the iFrame mode on your HiPay Fullservice Hosted Page if you want that cardholders fill their payment card information on a secured payment page hosted by HiPay displayed on an iFrame inside merchants’ payment page.
+You can activate the iFrame mode on your HiPay Enterprise Hosted Page if you want that cardholders fill their payment card information on a secured payment page hosted by HiPay displayed on an iFrame inside merchants’ payment page.